RNAGenScape: Property-Guided, Optimized Generation of mRNA Sequences with Manifold Langevin Dynamics: Preliminaries

-\textbf{Manifold learning} methods seek to recover this latent structure by constructing representations that preserve intrinsic geometry~\citep{MAGIC, PHATE, MELD, CUTS, DSE, DiffKillR, ImageFlowNet, GAGA, Cflows}.
-Diffusion geometry~\citep{DiffusionMaps, MAGIC, SUGAR} provides one such paradigm, where local similarities are defined via a kernel on the pairwise similarities, and a Markov transition probability matrix is obtained by row normalization.
-This diffusion process encodes the intrinsic geometry of the data.
+\textbf{Manifold learning} methods seek to recover this latent structure by constructing representations that preserve intrinsic geometry~\cite{MAGIC, PHATE, MELD, CUTS, DSE, DiffKillR, ImageFlowNet, GAGA, Cflows, NeuralFIM}.
+A point is considered \emph{on-manifold} if it lies within the range of the nonlinear map $\mathbf{f}$, while \emph{off-manifold} points deviate from this structure and may correspond to invalid or adversarial samples~\cite{manifold_tangent_classifier, li2023discrete}.
+Thus, projecting updated points back to the manifold is critical for robustness and geometry-aware optimization~\cite{MPGD}.

-A point is considered \emph{on-manifold} if it lies within the range of the nonlinear map $\mathbf{f}$, while \emph{off-manifold} points deviate from this structure and may correspond to invalid or adversarial samples~\citep{manifold_tangent_classifier, li2023discrete}.
-Thus, projecting updated points back to the manifold is critical for robustness and geometry-aware optimization~\citep{MPGD}.
+\textbf{SUGAR}~\cite{SUGAR} is a diffusion geometry-based method that learns the intrinsic geometry of the data manifold and samples uniformly along the learned geometry.
+When observed data are limited, augmenting training sets with SUGAR enriches the learned manifold with geometry-preserving samples, particularly in sparse regions.

-\textbf{Stochastic gradient descent (SGD) on Riemannian manifolds}~\citep{StochasticGradientOnRiemannian} extends classical SGD by computing updates in the tangent space and mapping them back to the manifold via exponential maps or retractions.
+\textbf{Stochastic gradient descent~(SGD) on Riemannian manifolds}~\cite{StochasticGradientOnRiemannian} extends classical SGD by computing updates in the tangent space and mapping them back to the manifold via exponential maps or retractions.
 However, such methods assume an analytic form of the manifold.
 In contrast, the manifold underlying biological sequence space is not known in a closed form. \ours addresses this by directly \emph{learning} the projection operator, enabling optimization on data manifolds without requiring analytic solutions.